-- 1. Click a column heading to sort the assets by that parameter.
+- Click a column heading to sort the assets by that parameter.
 For example, click the Name heading to display the assets in alphabetical order by Name. - 2.
-Click the column heading a second time if you want to reverse the display order (that is, $A \rightarrow Z$ , $Z \rightarrow A$ ).
+Click the column heading again to reverse the display order (that is, $A \rightarrow Z$, $Z \rightarrow A$).